Protecting Captive Orcas (Florida)

 Everything we know about holding orcas in captivity tells us to expect nothing less from huge, intelligent creatures held in torturous conditions.

 Thanks to Representative Jared Moskowitz, a bill was filed for the 2018 legislative session as HB 1305 but was not passed.
 While there is no stand-alone bill protecting orcas this session, legislators can still add language to related bills.

 Companies Can Break a Promise, Not a Law

 The past few years have seen incredible, promising change in public opinion.
 The public knows now more than ever that captive orcas are suffering orcas, and SeaWorld has never been less popular.
 Changing sentiment coupled with our tenacious legal efforts, and well as those of other organizations, brought about SeaWorld’s historic announcement that it would end captive breeding of orcas and phase out its program forcing the orcas to perform.

-To codify SeaWorld’s promise, and save countless orcas from suffering through a life in captivity, the Animal Legal Defense Fund, along with a coalition of animal protection, environmental, and marine conservation groups are proposing the Florida Orca Protection Act.
+To save countless orcas from suffering through a life in captivity, the Animal Legal Defense Fund, along with a coalition of animal protection, environmental, and marine conservation groups are proposing critical legislation that would codify SeaWorld’s promises.